Search

-How to quickly make a zip archive from the Finder
+How to Quickly Make a Zip Archive from the OS X Finder

-An incredibly useful feature that is built right into Mac OS X is the ability to create an archive instantly of anything, be it a single document, a folder, or multiple files.
+finder-icon An incredibly useful feature that is built right into Mac OS X is the ability to create an archive instantly of anything, be it a single document, a folder, or multiple files.
 Creating archives is great for may reasons, they save space, and it’s a polite and easier way to send a group of files to someone else.
 Every once in a while we all get emails with a group of files attached that when we save the attachments, suddenly our desktop is littered with a mess of JPG’s, Word documents, and whatever else the sender attached.
 Spare someone else this annoyance by creating an archive first.
-Here’s how:
+Here’s how to complete the process and build a zip archive from any selected documents, files, or folders available in the Mac file system.

 Creating an archive is extremely easy and built right into Mac OS X, here’s how in three easy steps: